alirezamohamadiam/alirezamohamadiam.github.io/_pages/about.md

 ## Published Work 📚

-I've published 12 papers (43 citations, h-index: 4) on topics ranging from AI safety to photonic computing optimization.
+I've published 12 papers on topics ranging from AI safety to AI for science.
 You can find them all on my [Google Scholar](https://scholar.google.com).

-## Hobbies
-In my free time, I enjoy playing [Warzone](https://www.callofduty.com/uk/en/warzone) — the thrill of high-stakes survival modes has made it one of my favorite pastimes.
-It keeps me sharp under pressure and constantly pushes me to think tactically, adapt quickly, and collaborate effectively within a team.
-Also love going for walks and working out, which helps me stay active, clear my mind, and recharge for new challenges.

 ## Recent News 📰